zzzprojects/docs/entityframeworkcore.com/pages/model/model-explicit-values.md

 permaid: 1000218
 Title: EF Core Explicit Values - Learn What Happen When You Specify Value
 MetaDescription: Unlock the power of EF Core with Explicit Values to understand how property will react when a value is specified.
 Learn what it means to specify a value explicitly and how EF Core will save it.
-LastMod: 2023-02-21
+LastMod: 2025-06-21
 tags: code-first fluent-mapping model
 ---

-# EF Core Explicit Values: Discover What Happen When You Specify Value
+# EF Core Explicit Values: Discover What Happens When You Specify Value

 ## Explicit Values for Generated Properties